 The training is progressive in nature and culminates in the students performing in four major productions.
-Classical and contemporary acting, voice and speech, dance and movement, audition technique and singing are among the subjects offered.
+Classical and contemporary acting, voice and speech, dance and movement, devised theatre creation, audition technique and singing are among the subjects offered.

-Applicants who intend to pursue the Acting Program may now audition out of High School prior to enrolling at Dalhousie for their first year of study.
-A second opportunity to audition for the Acting Program occurs at the end of the first year for students who decide to pursue Acting while completing THEA 1800.
+Applicants who intend to pursue the Acting Program may audition out of High School prior to enrolling at Dalhousie for their first year of study.
+Alternatively, a second opportunity to audition for the Acting Program occurs at the end of the first year for students who decide to pursue Acting while completing THEA 1802.
 Read about the auditions here.

 BA in Theatre with Honours (Acting)